-Quizzes

-There will be a timed online quiz for each unit on UM Learn.
-There are 10 multiple choice / true and false questions in each quiz, and you are allotted 10 minutes for each quiz.
-Only your first attempt at each quiz will be recorded into the gradebook, so ensure that you have completed the assigned readings for the unit before attempting the quiz.
-You can complete the quizzes as many times are you like before the due date as practice for the midterm and final exam.
+Quizzes: There will be a timed, online quiz through MindTap for each unit.
+Each quiz has 8 questions, and you will have 10 minutes to complete each quiz.
+You can access the links to each quiz through UM Learn under Course Content.
+Ensure that you have completed the assigned readings for the unit before attempting the quiz.
+You can complete the quizzes as many times are you like before the due date as practice for the midterm and final exam, and your highest score will record in the gradebook.